Rud356/mx-puppet-vk/README.md

 [Video demonstration by Coma Grayce](https://youtu.be/nBRBUA9beXs)

-1. Get VK community token (Just open the "Manage community" tab, go to "API usage" tab and click "Create token")
+1. Get VK community token (Just open the "Manage community" tab, go to "API usage" tab and click "Create token").
+Token must have community control and message permissions.
 2. Activate Bots Long Poll API ("Manage community" → "API usage" → "Bots Long Poll API") and choose the latest API version.
 Make sure that under event types all message-realted events are turned on.
 3. Activate an option to message your community.
 To allow group chats, activate it under bot capabilities.
 4. On matrix, contact `@_vk_puppet_bot:your.domain` and type `link <vk token>`